Bonifacio, Corse-du-Sud: Tuscan period

-Corsica was taken from the Roman Empire in 469 AD by Genseric, king of the Vandals, and recovered by the Eastern Empire in 534.
-The Lombards having taken it again in 725, Charlemagne cleared them out by 774 and handed the island over to the Papacy, which had been the most powerful complainant of the island's devastation by Germanics.
+Corsica was taken from the Roman Empire in 469 by Genseric, king of the Vandals, and recovered by the Eastern Empire in 534.
+The Lombards having taken it again in 725, Charlemagne cleared them out by 774 and handed the island over to the Papacy, which had been the most powerful complainant of the island's devastation by Germanic peoples.
 Starting in 806 the Moors of Spain began to contend for the island and held it for a short time but in 828 the Papacy assigned its defense to the margrave of Tuscany, a powerful state of the Holy Roman Empire nominally under the Kingdom of Italy.

 The city in evidence today was founded as a fortress by and subsequently named after Boniface II of Tuscany in 828.
 He had led a naval expedition to suppress the Saracens of North Africa and returned to build an unassailable fortress and naval base from which the domains of Tuscany could be defended at the outermost frontier.
 Most of the citadel postdates the 9th century or is of uncertain date but Il Torrione, a round tower, was certainly part of the original citadel.

 Climate

-Bonifacio has a hot-summer Mediterranean climate (Köppen climate classification Csa).
+Bonifacio has a Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Bonifacio is 16.8 C. The average annual rainfall is 582.2 mm with November as the wettest month.
 The temperatures are highest on average in August, at around 24.8 C, and lowest in February, at around 10.5 C. The highest temperature ever recorded in Bonifacio was 39.7 C on 23 July 2009; the coldest temperature ever recorded was -4.2 C on 23 January 1963.